ContaAzul/turbine-ec2/README.md

 Turbine has Eureka InstanceDiscovery, but we don't use it, nor want to use it.

-It seamed simple enough to just use our already defined tags to wire services to Turbine.
+It seemed simple enough to just use our already defined tags to wire services to Turbine.

-That's what this project do.
+That's what this project does.

 ## How it works

 You will need to configure the `config.properties` file just as before.
-The difference is that you can setup what tag and value should be looked up to find instances of each service.
+The difference is that you can specify what tag and value should be looked up to find instances of each service.

 Example: